A Very Busy Summer: Day of the Dead Altar, Visiting Museums/Exhibits, Working on Creative Projects, and the Garden

 Tommy’s altar is currently on display at the Ontario museum through November 19, 2023.
 I used a lot of things that reminded me of him - the antique frame in the back he bought to use for one of his photos one day, the black veil was one of his favorite items to use in his work.
 The colors I had in mind for the altar were orange, gold, yellow, and sunflowers to match the theme of our wedding.

 The left side of the altar I added one of my food themed artworks called Burger Withdrawals which is what he would say during the stay-at-home quarantine when he was craving burgers.
-Our niece painted the cute pizza and hot sauce paintings because that was some of his favorite foods ❤ The chili pepper rock is from my spring rock art.
+Our niece painted the cute pizza and hot sauce paintings because that was some of his favorite foods ❤ The chili pepper rock is from my painted spring rock art

 The middle section has a photo of him where he won a prize at the 2017 Ontario Open.
 The next year he was invited to participate in the 2018 Ontario Invitational art exhibit.